Davtian001/todo-list-firebase/README.md

 # Todo List
- ### Please review readmy file while opening the link https://davtian001.github.io/todo-list-firebase-dist
+ ### Please review description while opening the link https://davtian001.github.io/todo-list-firebase-dist

 Please see the mentioned digits from the images and check corresponding requirements.